Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/NPCs/Hotel Midsummer/Nightmare Hag.md

 > cr: 3
 > traits:
 >   - name: Incorporeal
->     desc: The Nightmare Hag is resistant to all damage dealt by creatures outside of dreams.
+>     desc: The Nightmare Hag is resistant to all damage dealt whilst outside of dreams or dream rooms.
+If the Nightmare Hag ends her turn inside a nightmare she regains 2d8 hit points.
 >   - name: Innate Spellcasting
 >     desc: |-
 >       The nightmare hag's innate spellcasting ability is Wisdom (spell save DC 12, +4 to hit with spell attacks).
 It can innately cast the following spells, requiring no material components: